 The Argument for Additur

 Remittitur allows Maryland judges to either reduce the verdict or award a new trial when the trial judge believes the verdict was excessive based on the evidence.
 The courts give the plaintiff an option in these cases.
 Take the lesser verdict or take a new trial.
-We have been faced with this choice before and it is a tough call in many cases.
+We have faced this choice before and it is a tough call in many cases.

 Similarly, the doctrine of additur comes into play if the damage award is inadequate.
 Under this doctrine, if the trial court determines the verdict is inadequate, it can grant a complete or partial new trial.